vaasanthk/Blockchain/README.md

 Demonstration of building a blockchain from scratch and understanding how blocks interact underneath the hood.
 It also illustrates how to adjust the difficulty levels and mimic peer-to-peer connections using Radis.

+# What is Blockchain?

+Blockchain is a decentralized, digital ledger that records transactions across a network of computers.
+Each block in the chain contains a number of transactions, and every time a new transaction is added to the network, it is recorded in a block.
+Once a block is added to the chain, it cannot be altered, ensuring the integrity and immutability of the data.

+The technology behind blockchain is based on cryptography, which is used to secure and verify the transactions on the network.
+Each block in the chain is connected to the previous block through a cryptographic hash, which serves as a unique fingerprint for that block.
+This creates a chain of blocks that are linked together, making it impossible to alter or tamper with the data in any previous block without breaking the entire chain.

+Blockchain also uses a consensus mechanism, such as proof-of-work or proof-of-stake, to ensure that the network agrees on the state of the ledger.
+This helps prevent malicious actors from corrupting the network or altering the data.

+In summary, blockchain is a digital ledger that is maintained across a network of computers, and uses cryptography and consensus mechanisms to ensure the integrity and immutability of the data.

 # Getting Started

 ## Requirements